Tabor-Research-Group/fast_reorg_energy_prediction/README.md

-# Accelerating Organic Electronic Materials Design with Low-Cost Molecular Reorganization Energy Predictions
+# Reorganization Energy Predictions with Graph Neural Networks Informed by Low-Cost Conformers

 This repository includes:
 * Curated QM9 dataset with their vertical IP, vertical EA, reorganization energy in `./data`